StegVerse-Labs/Site/contact.md

-Contact
+# Contact

-If your organization is deploying AI or automation and needs clarity around trust, governance, or auditability, get in touch.
+If your organization is deploying AI or automation and needs clarity around trust, governance, or auditability, reach out.

-📧 rigel@stegverse.org
+- **Email:** rigel@stegverse.com
-📅 Initial conversations are confidential.
+- **Confidentiality:** Initial conversations are confidential.
+- **Typical next step:** 20–30 minute scoping call, then a short proposal within 24–48 hours.